Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Introduction

 \section{Introduction}

 Restricted-orientation convexity is a generalization of traditional convexity that stems from the notion of \emph{restricted-orientation geometry}, where the geometric objects under study comply with restrictions related to a fixed set of orientations.
-Restricted-orientation geometry started with the work of G\"uting~\cite{guting_1983} in the early eighties, as a generalization of the study of orthogonal polygons, whose edges are parallel to the coordinate axes.
+Restricted-orientation geometry started with the work of G\"uting~\cite{guting_1983} in the early 1980s as a generalization of the study of orthogonal polygons, whose edges are parallel to the coordinate axes.

-\emph{Ortho-convexity} or \emph{orthogonal convexity}~\cite{montuno_1982,nicholl_1983,rawlins_1988} was defined by defining as convex sets those whose intersection with any line parallel to a coordinate axis is either empty or connected.
-The corresponding convex hull of a set $P$ of $n$ points in the plane, called \emph{rectilinear convex hull} of~$P$ and denoted $\rch$, has been extensively studied since its formalization in the early eighties and, together with the rectilinear convex hull of other geometric objects, it has been applied in several research fields, including illumination~\cite{abello_1998}, polyhedron reconstruction~\cite{biedl_2011}, geometric search~\cite{son_2014}, and VLSI circuit layout design~\cite{uchoa_1999}.
+Under what is known as \emph{orthogonal convexity} or \emph{ortho-convexity}~\cite{montuno_1982,nicholl_1983,rawlins_1988} a set is called \emph{ortho-convex} if its intersection with any line parallel to a coordinate axis is either empty or connected.
+The \emph{rectilinear convex hull} of a geometric object~$S$, denoted as $\rch[S]$, is the smallest ortho-convex set that contains $S$, while Ottmann et al.~\cite{ottmann_1984} considered different definitions for the rectilinear convex hull~$\rch$ of a point set~$P$.
+The rectilinear convex hull has been studied extensively since its introduction in the early 1980s, having been applied in several research fields, including illumination~\cite{abello_1998}, polyhedron reconstruction~\cite{biedl_2011}, geometric search~\cite{son_2014}, and VLSI circuit layout design~\cite{uchoa_1999}.

-Researchers have also studied relations between rectilinear convex hulls of colored point sets~\cite{alegria_2013}, and developed generalizations of orthogonal convexity~\cite{fink_2004,franek_2009,matousek_1998} along with related computational results~\cite{alegria_2014,alegria_2015_1,alegria_2018}.
-Among these generalizations, it is particularly relevant the one by Fink and Wood~\cite{fink_2004}, who defined \emph{$\mathcal{O}$-convexity} calling convex sets to those whose intersection with any line parallel to one in a given set $\mathcal{O}$ of lines through the origin is either empty or connected.
-Thus, one can consider the $\mathcal{O}$-convex hull of a point set~$P$, sometimes called $\mathcal{O}$-hull for short and denoted~$\oh$.
+Researchers have also studied the rectilinear convex hull of colored point sets~\cite{alegria_2013}, and developed generalizations of orthogonal convexity~\cite{fink_2004,franek_2009,matousek_1998} along with related computational results~\cite{alegria_2014,alegria_2015_1,alegria_2018}.
+We use the definition of $\mathcal{O}$-convexity introduced by Fink and Wood~\cite{fink_2004}: given the set $\mathcal{O}$ of lines through the origin, a set is called $\mathcal{O}$-convex if its intersection with any line parallel to a line in $\mathcal{O}$ is either empty or connected.
+The $\mathcal{O}$-convex hull of a geometric object~$S$ is the smallest $\mathcal{O}$-convex set containing $S$; we will denote it as~$\oh[S]$.
+As in~\cite{ottmann_1984}, different definitions can be considered for the $\mathcal{O}$-convex hull of a point set~$P$, denoted as~$\oh$.